-- Our business, financial condition and results of operations may be materially adversely affected by global health epidemics, including the COVID-19 outbreak. - Our operating history may not serve as an adequate basis to judge our future prospects and results of operations. - Dongfang Paper and Baoding Shengde's failure to compete effectively may adversely affect our ability to generate revenue. - We may not be able to effectively control and manage our growth. - We, through our subsidiaries, may engage in future acquisitions that could dilute the ownership interests of our stockholders and cause us to incur debt and assume contingent liabilities. - We are responsible for the indemnification of our officers and directors. - We are dependent on certain key personnel and loss of these key personnel could have a material adverse effect on our business, financial condition and results of operations. - We may not be able to hire and retain qualified personnel to support our growth and if we are unable to retain or hire these personnel in the future, our ability to improve our products and implement our business objectives could be adversely affected. - Our operating results may fluctuate as a result of factors beyond our control. - We face risks related to product liability claims. - Our operating results also depend on the availability and pricing of energy and raw materials. - A material disruption at one of our manufacturing facilities could prevent us from meeting customer demand, reduce our sales, and/or negatively affect our net income. - Our certificates, permits, and licenses related to our papermaking operations are subject to governmental control and renewal and failure to obtain renewal will cause all or part of our operations to be terminated. - Compliance with environmental regulations is expensive, and noncompliance may result in adverse publicity and potentially significant monetary damages and fines or suspension of our business operations. - If we are unable to respond to pricing pressures, our business may be harmed. - If we fail to introduce enhancements to our existing products or to develop new products, our business and results of operations could be adversely affected. - We have limited insurance coverage and may incur losses resulting from product liability claims or business interruptions. - Our failure to protect our intellectual property rights may undermine our competitive position, and external infringements of our intellectual property rights may adversely affect our business. - We may be subject to intellectual property infringement claims or other allegations, which may materially and adversely affect our business, financial condition and prospects.
+- Our business, financial condition and results of operations may be materially adversely affected by global health epidemics, including the COVID-19 outbreak. - Our operating history may not serve as an adequate basis to judge our future prospects and results of operations. - Dongfang Paper and Baoding Shengde's failure to compete effectively may adversely affect our ability to generate revenue. - We may not be able to effectively control and manage our growth. - We, through our subsidiaries, may engage in future acquisitions that could dilute the ownership interests of our stockholders and cause us to incur debt and assume contingent liabilities. - We are responsible for the indemnification of our officers and directors. - We are dependent on certain key personnel and loss of these key personnel could have a material adverse effect on our business, financial condition and results of operations. - We may not be able to hire and retain qualified personnel to support our growth and if we are unable to retain or hire these personnel in the future, our ability to improve our products and implement our business objectives could be adversely affected. - Our operating results may fluctuate as a result of factors beyond our control. - We face risks related to product liability claims. - Our operating results also depend on the availability and pricing of energy and raw materials. - A material disruption at one of our manufacturing facilities could prevent us from meeting customer demand, reduce our sales, and/or negatively affect our net income. - Our certificates, permits, and licenses related to our papermaking operations are subject to governmental control and renewal and failure to obtain renewal will cause all or part of our operations to be terminated. - Compliance with environmental regulations is expensive, and noncompliance may result in adverse publicity and potentially significant monetary damages and fines or suspension of our business operations.

+- If we are unable to respond to pricing pressures, our business may be harmed. - Our failure to protect our intellectual property rights may undermine our competitive position, and external infringements of our intellectual property rights may adversely affect our business. - We may be subject to intellectual property infringement claims or other allegations, which may materially and adversely affect our business, financial condition and prospects.